Authentication

 videos:write

-Create and update videos
+Create videos

-PATCH /api/v1/videos/:id
+PATCH /api/v1/videos/{id}

 videos:write

-POST /api/v1/live_streams/:id/pin_product
+POST /api/v1/live_streams/{id}/pin_product

 livestreams:write

-POST /api/v1/live_streams/:id/unpin_product
+POST /api/v1/live_streams/{id}/unpin_product

 livestreams:write

-PATCH /api/v1/live_streams/:id/end
+PATCH /api/v1/live_streams/{id}/end

 livestreams:write

-Read live stream details
+End a live stream

 All Public API endpoints